juji/jhttp/README.md

 ```
 Remember that using `options.data.type` will override `Content-Type` header.

-Use it only to send strings with `options.data.content`.
+Use it only to send strings with `options.data.content`, unless you know what you're doing..